 Yes, registration is completely free.
-Please go to Registration page to register.
+Please go to the Registration page to register.

 Yes, you could cancel your subscription at any time.
-Please go to My Orders page, at the top of which you will find your current subscription and then click the "Cancel" button next to it.
+Please go to My Orders, at the top of which you will find your current subscription and then click the "Cancel" button next to it.

 By purchasing a subscription plan, your credit card on file will be charged periodically depending on the type of subscription you have.
 If you received a notice regarding payment failure, it's possible your card has expired or something happened to it that the charge on it was denied by your card issuer.
 Please contact your card issuer to see what might have happened.
 You could update your card information by going to My Profile page and scroll down to "Credit Card On File" section.